kushtekriwal/Deep-Learning-Class/hw2/README.md

 ## 1. Convolutions ##

 If you check out [nn/layers/conv_layer.py](nn/layers/conv_layer.py) you will see a pretty empty file.
 You should implement the convolution algorithm as described in class.
+We strongly recommend using Numba for this part of the homework.
+This is why we had you use Numba in the last homework.
 To make everyone's lives easier, we are only asking for you to cover a few cases of convolutions.
 If you want to do more, you're more than welcome, but as soon as you pass the provided tests, you should be good to go.
 Specifically, you can make the following assumptions/simplifications:
 1. You will "technically" be implementing the cross-correlation, but everyone calls it convolution.